 Did you make this recipe?
 Leave a rating below and let me know how you liked the recipe!
 Your feedback means so much to me!

-English muffin baby pizza (with vegetables)
+English muffin pizza (with vegetables)

 Ingredients